Anvarys/evolution-simulation/README.md

 5. Add charts to show data of the simulation ✅
 7. Add parameters to the simulation ✅
 6. Publish to [Cloudflare Pages](pages.dev)
-9. Add more science stuff to the site (idk what for the moment being)

 ---